Review – Platform – Output’s new Studio Desk

 Getting used to the new layout and adjusting to the new heights took a week or so.
 That was to be expected.
 But I made one crucial mistake that I would strongly suggest anyone reading this and contemplating a new studio desk, try and avoid.

 I changed the placement of the desk in my studio at the same time as changing the desk itself.
 This doesn’t necessarily have to be a problem.
-But in my case, it involved re-orienting not only my work space, but also the sound, and acoustics of my room.
+But in my case, it involved re-orienting not only my work space, but also the sound, and acoustics of my studio.
 The new orientation has the monitors positioned differently in relation to the walls and door; which as we all know, influences the sound.
-So as I am getting used to the new surrounding of my physical space, I am also having to “re-learn” my room somewhat.
+So as I am getting used to the new surrounding of my physical space, I am also having to “re-learn” my room acoustics somewhat.
 If you’re like me and try and avoid change until or unless really necessary, don’t make both of these changes at the same time if you can avoid it!